-The Safe Works Access Program (SWAP) is a needle distribution service offered by the AIDS Committee of Newfoundland and Labrador (ACNL).
+SWAP is a needle distribution service offered by the AIDS Committee of Newfoundland and Labrador (ACNL).
 It is a health promotion and education service for people who use drugs (PWUD).
 SWAP believes that all people are deserving of respect and are responsible for making their own choices in life.
-We recognize that poverty, social class, racism, homophobia, heterosexism, social isolation, past trauma and other inequities have an impact on both people’s vulnerability to, and capacity for effectively dealing with high risk behavior(s).
+We recognize that poverty, social class, racism, homophobia, heterosexism, social isolation, past trauma, and other inequities have an impact on both people’s vulnerability to, and capacity for, effectively dealing with high risk behavior(s).

-Call 811 in your area and be directed to where you can receive a kit and training free of charge.
+SWAP offers free naloxone kits and training.
+You can call SWAP at (709) 757-7927 or 811 and be directed to where you can receive a kit and training free of charge.